bussey3p/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in the [School of Criminology and Criminal Justice](https://www.unomaha.edu/college-of-public-affairs-and-community-service/criminology-and-criminal-justice/index.php) at the University of Nebraska Omaha.
-I work as a graduate research assistant in the [Violence Intervention and Policing Research (VIPR) Lab](https://www.viprlab.org).
+I am a PhD student in the [School of Criminal Justice](https://www.https://cech.uc.edu/schools/criminaljustice.html) at the University of Cincinnati.
+I work as a graduate research assistant in the [Institute of Crime Science](https://www.https://cech.uc.edu/about/centers/ics.html).
 My research centers on policing with emphases on police officer behavior, crime and place, and public opinion.
 Welcome to my personal website.
 Contact me if you have any questions!
 {style="text-align: justify;"}